 Investment in research and development (R&D)

 Developments in technology over the past decade have had a huge impact on the healthcare industry, and we have only just scratched the surface.
-As we are progressing through the fourth industrial revolution, there is still a long way to go before we utilise the full potential of technology to improve access to healthcare, globally.
+As we are progressing through the fourth industrial revolution, there is still a long way to go before we utilise the full potential of technology to improve accessibility in healthcare, globally.
 Currently, there are fitness trackers and mobile apps that allow individuals to monitor their own health conditions remotely in more developed markets.
+Digital health is being touted as a progressive solution for some of healthcare's most intractable issues.
+Although at its infancy in healthcare, advocates claim that the digital future will bring more precise interventions, higher health outcomes, more efficiency, and eventually lower healthcare costs.
 Through investing in R&D, key players in the private sector will be able to develop solutions that can further enhance remote patient care and cater to specific patient groups, particularly those in remote areas with limited access to healthcare facilities.

 The UAE Vision 2021 strives to achieve a world-class healthcare system and through its efforts, it aims to be among the best countries in the world in terms of quality of healthcare.
 The private sector has a key role to play, and while it is often related to profit, I strongly believe that profit should be a by-product and not our purpose in healthcare.
 Through working together with the public sector, as well as giving back to the communities that we serve, we can work towards improving access to healthcare in our local markets with the intention of battling a larger, global issue, one country at a time.

 Read our collection of key insights into the obstacles the healthcare industry in the UAE and across GCC countries faces and the strategies leaders can implement to overcome these in our free eBook.